Our website should be usable for all citizens. Here you will find information on the operation and structure of our website.

 The municipality of Göllheim strives to make its website accessible without barriers.
 We are guided by the requirements of the Barrier-Free Information Technology Ordinance - BITV 2.0 and the national legislation implementing Directive (EU) 2016/2102 of the European Parliament and of the Council.

-Work on the implementation of barrier-free content and the declaration on accessibility is ongoing.
+Work on the implementation of accessible content and the accessibility statement is ongoing.

 You can enlarge the text with the CTRL and + keys (on the far right of the number field).
 The image adjusts automatically.
 CTRL and - make the text smaller again.